jkulawik/blog/_drafts/discord-alternative.md

 The feature of enabling interactions between self-hosted servers is called federation;
 it is pretty much the ideal (but rare) balance between data ownership and openness.

-* How good the mobile versions of the apps are, if there is one at all.
+* Mobile client apps.
+How good they are, and if there is one at all.
 This is however the last thing I consider, as most apps fail other fundamental criteria.

-There's also the issue of convincing other users to start using something new, but that's a whole other can of worms.
+* Convincing other users to switch to the app.
+I can make sacrifices in some regard, but convincing others to do so would be making this task harder than it already is.

 ---
 ## Texting apps